timhowgego/Aquius/README.md

 Optional `properties` keys are:

 * `population` or `p` - `integer` total resident population, or equivalent statistic (recommended).
+* `reference` or `r` - `Array` containing one or more `Object` of descriptive data associated with the place.
+The only supported key is `n` - short name or human-readable reference code.

 *Tip:* For bespoke analysis, the population can be hacked for any geospatial data that sums.